dalpras/oauth2-openid-server/README.md

    ClaimSet is a way to associate claims to a given scope.

 3. ClaimExtractor.
-   The ClaimExtractor takes an array of ClaimSets and in addition provides default claims for the OpenID specified scopes of: profile, email, phone and address.
+   The ClaimExtractor is an ArrayObject of ClaimSets.
+You can append ClaimSet to the ArrayObject via `append` and then extract the uset claims.

-4. OidcJwtResponse.
+4. OidcResponse.
    This class must be passed to the AuthorizationServer during construction and is responsible for adding the id_token to the response.
    The access_token is formatted as a Json Web Token (data is inside signed and encripted inside the token).